LIS Medical and Healthcare

 Medical lab information systems have become the cornerstone for every modern lab.
 An effective LIS reduces diagnostic errors and enhances decision-making processes due to fast turnaround times, automation of repetitive tasks, and elimination of paper-based processes.
 All are keys to helping physicians devise mistake-free treatment measures without delays.

-The medical laboratory information system (LIS) may also work in conjunction with a hospital information system (HIS), which is a software program used by lab technicians, doctors, nurses, and other healthcare professionals in hospitals.
+The medical laboratory information system may also work in conjunction with a hospital information system (HIS), which is a software program used by lab technicians, doctors, nurses, and other healthcare professionals in hospitals.

-LIS in the Healthcare industry: What are the Benefits?
+LIS in Healthcare: What are the Benefits?

 Lab technicians rely on LIS systems to coordinate inpatient and outpatient medical testing.
 These tests include but are not limited to immunology, chemistry, microbiology, and hematology.
 Whenever a patient visits a healthcare facility, a well-designed LIS securely tracks, manages, and stores their data from order entry, to sample processing, to test resulting and lab reporting.